-- ➤ To reduce construction related waste, the City could require development applicants to consider recycling and reuse of building materials when redeveloping sites, or set specific targets for these goals. - ► The City may condition Planned Action applications to incorporate feasible recycling and reuse measures. - ▶ Using solid waste, recycling, and food and yard waste collection storage and container size requirements would mitigate impacts associated with all of the alternatives. - ► Currently the City of Shoreline hosts two recycling events typically in the fall and the spring.
+- ▶ To reduce construction related waste, the City could require development applicants to consider recycling and reuse of building materials when redeveloping sites, or set specific targets for these goals.
+As of January 1, 2015, the City requires development permit applications to include information about waste diversion. - ► The City may condition Planned Action applications to incorporate feasible recycling and reuse measures. - ▶ Using solid waste, recycling, and food and yard waste collection storage and container size requirements would mitigate impacts associated with all of the alternatives. - ► Currently the City of Shoreline hosts two recycling events typically in the fall and the spring.
 These events provide a place for homeowners to recycle materials commonly not collected at the curb.
-With population growth, increasing the number of events per year could mitigate additional demand on the recycling collection vendor. - ► The City or other entities involved in solid waste management could increase outreach to educate residents and businesses about the importance of waste reduction and recycling.
-Programs to encourage more composting, conversion of waste to energy, reuse, recycle, barter/trade, etc. could be intensified over time.
-These efforts could lead to behavioral shifts in the subarea that might then help offset some of the increased demand for services.
+With population growth, increasing the number of events per year could mitigate additional demand on the recycling collection vendor.